- Dr Hazel Gray

 'Industrial Policyand the Political Settlement in Tanzania: Aspects of Continuity and Change Since Independence', Review of African Political Economy, 40.136 (2013), 185-201.

-'Tanzania: From Institutional Hiatus to the Return of Policy-Based Lending' in Jones et al Reluctant Regulators: The Politics of Banking Regulation in Low Income Countries' Oxford: Oxford University Press (2020)
+'Tanzania: From Institutional Hiatus to the Return of Policy-Based Lending' in Jones et al The Political Economy of Bank Regulation in Developing Countries: Risk and Reputation - Emily Jones - Oxford University Press (2020)

 'Understanding and Deploying the Political Settlements Framework' in Dictionary of African Politics, Oxford: Oxford University Press (2019)